grimmelm/ctech404/ctech402/module_4/M4_Codio_PROJECT-Dictionaries-and-Lists/exercise_specs.md

 ## Exercise Instructions

 <b>[I came up with two possibilities for this.
 See solution code for a better idea of how students will approach these]</b>
+<b> We can also use strings for office numbers instead of ints </b>
 Option One:

 Examine the code in the code editor.
 It contains a dictionary <code>office_numbers</code> of employees and their office numbers.<br>